Dominikwigh/football-quiz/README.md

 ---
 ### Github Pages ###
 * This website was deployed on github pages using the following steps.
-  * In the guthub repository navigate to the settings tab.
+  * In the github repository navigate to the settings tab.
   * From settings navigate to the pages section.
   * In the source section of the pages menu, select branch and change to main.
   * Click save and refresh page.
-  * At the top there will be a link to the website for you to follow.
+  * At the top there will be a link to the website for you to click.
 ---
 ## Credits ##
+---
 ### Content ###
   * Code Institute template taken from [Named Link](https://github.com/Code-Institute-Org/gitpod-full-template
   * The fonts were taken from [Google fonts](https://fonts.google.com/
   * The background image was taken from [Pexels](https://www.pexels.com/sv-se/
   * The questions for the quiz were taken from [Kwizzbit](https://kwizzbit.com/football-quiz-questions-and-answers/
-  * The favicon were taken from [Named Link](http://www.google.fr/
   * Some parts of the quiz were taken from Web dev Simplified, "build a javascript quiz youtube video".
 All the code has been commented out.
   [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k
+---
+## Acknowledgments ##
+---
+* I want to thank my mentor Rory Patrick for all the help of completing my milestone project 2.